 As per any accident you should be informing your insurer, the police, and seeking medical help for any injury you may have sustained.

-Your insurer will likely try and persuade you to use their own legal provider for any personal injury matters.
+Your insurer will likely try and persuade you to use their own legal provider for any motorbike injuries.
 However we believe this isn’t in your best interests and we explain why in more detail on our Road Traffic Accidents page.

-In short, the only way you can properly work out how much compensation you are entitled to is by using an independent legal firm.
-This way, your motorcycle injury claim can be fully investigated and assessed to calculate your losses.
+In short, the only way you can properly work out how much motorcycle accident compensation you are entitled to is by using an independent legal firm.
+This way, your motorcycle accident claim can be fully investigated and assessed to calculate your losses.

 Digby Brown has the expertise, resources and reputation to investigate and address complex issues of any motorcycle accident injury claim including: